Wayne Memorial Health Foundation (WMHF)

 - Applicant organizations must provide their services on a non-discriminatory basis and provide a copy of their policy attesting thereto.

-- Applicant organizations shall provide a prospective budget for the service/project/program that they are proposing that is specifically related to the Health System’s service area and that advances the mission of Wayne Memorial Hospital and the Community Grant Program.
+- Applicant organizations shall provide a prospective budget for the service/project/program they are proposing that is specifically related to the Health System’s service area and that advances the mission of Wayne Memorial Hospital, Wayne Memorial Hospital and the WMHF Community Grant Program.

 - Approved applicants will be expected to provide Progress Reports on the funded project in a format and frequency to be determined by the Wayne Memorial Health Foundation (WMHF).

-- New organizations may apply for start-up funding in their first year of operations only.
+- New organizations may apply for start-up funding in their first year of operations only and must have an approved 501(c)3, or must have applied for 501(c)3 and awaiting approval.

 - No extensions of application deadlines will be allowed for any reason.

-- In early May, the WMHF shall publicize the purpose of the Community Mini-Grant Program to the public and will announce the availability of Applications for Support, Application Guidelines, and the deadlines for Application acceptance.
+- In early May each year WMHF shall announce the acceptance of Applications for the new grant period of the Community Grant Program and will make available Applications for Support, Application Guidelines, and the deadlines for Application acceptance.

 - The Community Health Committee shall review all Applications for Support giving consideration to the amount of funding available, the amount requested by each applicant and the merits of each Application.